Eagle Airways Flight 2279: Trial

+As of 2020 Abdille was compulsorily being held in virtual isolation in a forensic mental health DHB facility after completing her full sentence of 9 years in jail.

 Impact

 Christchurch International Airport was evacuated after the incident.
 Among those caught up were Transport Minister Annette King, Transport Safety Minister Harry Duynhoven and the England Cricket Team.
 This incident prompted a review of aviation security in New Zealand.
 Released on 23 April 2009, it found domestic flights of fewer than 90 seats with unscreened passengers and carry-on baggage were a high-risk situation.
 As of 2022, there has been no change and domestic flights of fewer than 90 seats continue to be unscreened.